Cost model guide for care providers

 The information below has been provided in response to questions asked by providers:

-Where should depreciation charges for buildings, equipment, vehicles, furniture, fixtures and fittings be shown?
+Depreciation charges for buildings, equipment, vehicles, furniture, fixtures and fittings

 The total box is trying to reference a cell which has been replaced by another (hence the ‘REF’ error).
 This happens when a value is changed by copying and pasting from somewhere else on the sheet.
 Please change all values by either retyping them directly into the correct box or using ‘paste as value’.